akhilsharmaa/Competitive-Programming/README.md

 ### MY ACHIVEMENTS

-*  1⭐ in Data-Structure on LeetCode
+*  ⭐ in Data-Structure on LeetCode
-*  2⭐ in Problem Solving on HackerRank
+*  ⭐⭐⭐ in Problem Solving on HackerRank
-*  3⭐ in C++ on HackerRank
+*  ⭐⭐⭐ in C++ on HackerRank
-*  3⭐ in Java Language
+*  ⭐⭐⭐ in Java on HackerRank

 <h2> OCT 2021</h2>